wessman/defer.js/README.markdown

 Yes, that totally works.

-Note that we use `window.defer` instead of simply `defer`, since this works better inside of closures, and in certain browsers.
+Note that we use <code>window.defer</code> instead of simply <code>defer</code>, since this works better inside of closures, and in certain browsers.

 Also note the use of single-character shorthands for predicate, handler, and options.
 You're welcome.

 ## Are you ready? ##

 defer.js sure is.
-It loads code as soon as the DOM is manipulable, much like jQuery's `$.ready()`.
+It loads code as soon as the DOM is manipulable, much like jQuery's <code>$.ready()</code>.

 ## Race Conditions?
 You Win! ##